max-marcus/ReactRedux-TodoApp/README.md

 // Action object for adding a name to a list
 { type: 'NAME_ADDED', name: 'Erlich Bachman' }
 ```
 Creating these action objects throughout an application can get tedious and decentralized.
 Our code would be much more organized and easier to update if we could put action objects in one file and just import them into the component where the action would be occurring.
+This is where action creators can be helpful.

 Action creators are functions that return action objects.
 Instead of writing an action as an object literal, we can instead create a function that will return the action object.